-Accra, 10 October 2025 — The Labadi Beach Hotel was alive with energy last Friday as Ghana’s CX community gathered for the 5th Annual CXP Ghana Conference & CXX Awards.
+The Labadi Beach Hotel was alive with energy on Friday 10th October, as Ghana’s CX community gathered for the 5th Annual CXP Ghana Conference & CXX Awards.
 Under the theme Inclusive Innovation: A Sustainable Future Driven by Diversity, Accessibility, and AI in CX, the day blended bold ideas, practical insight, and a celebration of people who put the customer first.

 This edition brought together regulators, industry leaders, technologists, frontline practitioners, members and advocates.
 The programme delivered memorable moments and clear action items for organisations ready to lift service standards across the country.